 - Sea salt flakes

 - Your favourite sides to serve.
-Try my sautéed red cabbage and mushroom sauce.
+Try my Sauteed Red Cabbage and Creamy Mushroom Sauce.

 Instructions